leonchen/factual-nodejs-driver/README.md

 `````

 ## Raw
-This is for advanced users, the value of the res parameter for callback will be factual api's response string
+This is for advanced users, the value of the res parameter for callback will be factual api's response json.
 `````javascript
 // path + query object + callback
 factual.raw('/t/places', {